 As you find your parking spot in the beach parking lot which is free by the way, you can take a short walk down the nature trail!
 You can make your way to the picnic area and enjoy a stroll through nature before or after your fun time scavenging the beach for shark teeth!
-This just adds more exploration fun to your day!
+This peaceful short trail just adds more interesting adventure to your day!

 Brohard Beach and Venice Fishing Pier